Review: Samsung's Galaxy Chromebook Plus is the best I've used in years

 You really have to see the Samsung Galaxy Chromebook Plus in person to appreciate it, but boy, this laptop is thin.
 It's only a little thicker than the Tab S10 Ultra I just reviewed, which is pretty significant for a regular clamshell laptop.
 Better yet, the keyboard doesn't suffer from short strokes or a lack of tactility due to the Chromebook's thin design.

-Beyond being thin, this is a wide device; yet, even though it offers a large 15.4-inch screen, it doesn't feel too big to carry around.
+Beyond being thin, this is a wide device, with a large 15.4-inch screen.
 Not only do you get very thin bezels surrounding the 1080p OLED screen, but the 16:9 ratio ensures this is a wide device without being too big to tote around.
-That ratio just so happens to be perfect for consuming media and playing games, something the silly 16:10 ratio that ships on gaming Chromebooks can't claim.
+That ratio just so happens to be perfect for consuming media and playing games, something the 16:10 ratio that ships on gaming Chromebooks can't claim.

 Acer Chromebook Plus 516 GE (2024) review: Work and play done right